Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 A patent application is a request made by an inventor to protect their invention through a patent.

-At the authority, the invention described and defined in the patent application is analyzed by the examiner, who allows or rejects a grant based on the content of the application and its required parts.
+At the authority, the invention described and defined in the patent application is analyzed by the examiner, who allows or rejects a grant based on the application’s content and required parts.

 The approval or rejection is based on the legal requirements and all known inventions disclosed up to the date the application was submitted to the Patent Office.